explosion/spacy-course/chapters/chapter4.md

 | Samsung Galaxy is a series of mobile computing devices designed, manufactured and marketed by Samsung Electronics | `(Samsung Galaxy,)`    |

 Out of all the entities in the texts, **how many did the model get correct**?
 Keep in mind that incomplete entity spans count as mistakes, too!
-Top: Count the number of entities that the model _should_ have predicted.
+Tip: Count the number of entities that the model _should_ have predicted.
 Then count the number of entities it _actually_ predicted correctly and divide it by the number of total correct entities.